vhollo/bestdictator/static/_tests/could-i-be-a-dictator-too.md

         choice: Definitely
         bully: Come closer!
 ---
-This is an easy test to challange your authoriter values
+This is an easy test to challange your authoriter personality